symfony/symfony-docs/components/console/helpers/debug_formatter.rst

     $debugFormatter = $this->getHelper('debug_formatter');

-The formatter accepts strings and returns a formatted string, which you can use to output to the console (or you could even log the information or do something else).
+The formatter accepts strings and returns a formatted string, which you then output to the console (or even log the information or do anything else).

 All methods of this helper have an identifier as the first argument.
 This is a unique value for each program.
 This way, the helper can debug information for